hashcloak/mpcsecurity/content/docs/threshold_ecdsa_protocols/lindell_2018/_index.md

 ![MultSharedVals](MultSharedVals.png)

 The functionality $\mathcal{F}_\textsf{LeakyMult}$ is a many-party leaky multiplication ideal functionality that multiplies two private values and returns the additive share of the multiplication to each party.
-Here, they say that it is leaky because the functionality allows to the adversary to know whether a linear relationship of the private shares of each value is equal to some value.
+Here, they say that it is leaky because the functionality allows the adversary to know whether a linear relationship of the private shares of each value is equal to some value.
 Also, the functionality allows the adversary to modify their commitments restricted to the condition of preserving the overall sum.
 The purpose of giving the adversary this freedom is to obtain more efficient implementations of the protocol.
 Next, we will show the specification of this functionality. <span style="color:red">**Here we correct some typos present in the paper**</span>:

 **Functionality $\mathcal{F}_\textsf{LeakyMult}$**: